 Bitsy left the islands for a decade to pursue her education and her interests.
 She worked in media and communications, which included stints in TV and radio.
 She had her own outdoor adventures show based out of the Portland area and advocated for family activities.

-Eventually the call of family and the desire to be closer to her grandchildren brought her back to Oahu.
-The role of family is a principle driver in the Kelly clan.
-In fact all Kelly’s siblings live right next to each other on the beach.
+Eventually, the call of family and the desire to be closer to her grandchildren brought her back to Oahu.
+The role of the family is a principal driver in the Kelly clan.
+In fact, all Kelly’s siblings live right next to each other on the beach.
 They respect individual family time, but also spend a lot of time together.

 Many mornings she will look out her window while enjoying a cup of coffee and will see her brother out surfing and she will often grab her board and join her.